 Instructions

 - In a large stock pot, add oil and sugar.
-Melt the sugar on medium heat, stirring continuously, about 5-8 minutes.
-Caramelize the sugar until it reaches an amber color.
-Turn off the heat and let it sit for 10-15 seconds more to reach a deep rich brown.
+Continuously stir the sugar over medium low heat to prevent burning.
+Once the sugar turns a caramel color, turn off the heat and let it sit for an additional 5 seconds until it darkens slightly.

-- Immediately add the pork and sear each side for 2 to 3 minutes on high heat.
-Cook in batches if needed, do not crowd the meat.
-Stir in the shallots.
+- Immediately add the pork to the pan and sear each side for about 3 minutes on medium-high heat.
+Cook in batches as needed, ensuring the pork is in a single layer to avoid crowding the pan.
+Then, stir in the shallots.

 - Add the fish sauce, water and coconut juice.
 Take it to a boil on high heat.
 Skim off any scum off the top of the sauce with a ladle.